openthread/spinel-spec/core/intro.md

-Spinel is a host-controller protocol designed to address the drawbacks of existing protocols and lower implementation and deployment burdens by providing a standardized mechanism for the management and control of IPv6-based NCPs by general purpose device operating systems (OS).
+Spinel is a host-controller protocol designed to address the drawbacks of existing protocols and lower implementation and deployment burdens by providing a standardized mechanism for the management and control of IPv6-based NCPs by general purpose Application Processors (AP).

 ## Objectives ##